What it means

 -

-Clean the inputs: Align spend, dates, channel taxonomy, campaign groupings, regional cuts, sales outcomes, and major business events before modelling begins.
+Clean the inputs: Align spend, dates, channel taxonomy, campaign groupings, regional cuts, sales outcomes, and major business events before modeling begins.

 -